Battle of Verdun: 20 October – 2 November

 The 38th Division (General Guyot de Salins), 133rd Division (General Fenelon F.G.
 Passaga) and 74th Division (General Charles de Lardemelle) attacked at 11:40 a.m.
 The infantry advanced 50 m behind a creeping field-artillery barrage, moving at a rate of 50 m in two minutes, beyond which a heavy artillery barrage moved in 500–1000 m lifts, as the field artillery barrage came within 150 m, to force the German infantry and machine-gunners to stay under cover.
 The Germans had partly evacuated Douaumont and it was recaptured on 24 October by French marines and colonial infantry; more than 6,000 prisoners and fifteen guns were captured by 25 October but an attempt on Fort Vaux failed.

 The Haudromont quarries, Ouvrage de Thiaumont and Thiaumont Farm, Douaumont village, the northern end of Caillette Wood, Vaux pond, the eastern fringe of Bois Fumin and the Damloup battery were captured.
 The heaviest French artillery bombarded Fort Vaux for the next week and on 2 November, the Germans evacuated the fort, after a huge explosion caused by a 220 mm shell.
-French eavesdroppers overheard a German wireless message announcing the departure and a French infantry company entered the fort without firing a shot; on 5 November, the French reached the front line of 24 February and offensive operations ceased until December.
+French eavesdroppers overheard a German wireless message announcing the departure and a French infantry company entered the fort unopposed; on 5 November, the French reached the front line of 24 February and offensive operations ceased until December.